With these breakfast oatmeal cupcakes, you cook just once and get a delicious and healthy breakfast for the entire month!

 - 1 tsp salt

-- 5 NuNaturals stevia packets OR omit and use 5 tbsp pure maple syrup, agave, or honey instead
+- 5 tbsp pure maple syrup, agave, or honey OR stevia equivalent amount

 - 2 1/2 tsp pure vanilla extract

-- optional add-ins: cinnamon, shredded coconut, chopped walnuts, ground flax or wheat germ, raisins or other dried fruit, etc.
+- optional add-ins: cinnamon, shredded coconut, chopped walnuts, ground flax or chia, wheat germ, raisins, dried fruit, etc.